DecDuck/dinobar/README.md

 - Fully optimized for the 1% of your MacBook that's _least relevant to productivity_.
 - No internet required — just like the original, but worse!

+## Controls

+Tap the Touch Bar to jump.
+That’s it.
+There is no step 2.

 ## Why have a README

 I added a README because people said my other touchbar project didn't have one.